-The PI at site, or delegated individual at site, will complete a Withdrawal CRF via IRSP which will specify which type of withdrawal the patient is requesting.
+The PI at site, or delegated individual at site, will complete a Study Withdrawal form within the Treatment & Study Withdrawal section of the eCRF (IRSP) which will specify which type of withdrawal the patient is requesting.

 The status of the patient will change to 'Withdrawn' on IRSP.
 CPRD Trial Monitors will have this information recorded on the Trial Monitoring dashboard IRSP and will act accordingly when providing the study data to the Sponsor.